 During Phase II of the Castro Plots CIA officer William Harvey became acquainted with Johnny Roselli.
 Harvey was responsible for the recruitment of potential assassins for use in the foreign nations and designing military style assassination plots targeting Fidel Castro.
 Officials compiled some of their later meetings and in time lost trust in Harvey's judgment.iii The two men formed a friendship that outlasted warnings to desist, Harvey's reassignment to Rome, and his eventually dismissal from the Agency.

 "Mrs. C.G.
 Harvey...stated she first became acquainted with John Roselli in the early 1960's when her late husband William, was employed by the CIA.
-As a result of her husband and Roselli's employments, their frequent contacts developed into a friendship which lasted until Harvey's death...they maintained contact with him on a friendly basis, which included occasional telephone calls and several overnight visits by Roselli at their home."iv In 1967, Harvey again comes under investigation by the Agency's Inspector General at the behest of Director of Central Intelligence Richard Helms.
+As a result of her husband and Roselli's employments, their frequent contacts developed into a friendship which lasted until Harvey's death...they maintained contact with him on a friendly basis, which included occasional telephone calls and several overnight visits by Roselli at their home."iv In nineteen sixty-seven, Harvey again comes under investigation by the Agency's Inspector General at the behest of Director of Central Intelligence Richard Helms.
 Director of Security Howard Osborn paid Helms a visit and to gain higher approval to "bury this material."v During this period, Roselli also invited his long estranged brother Albert Sacco to a dinner with a different related associate, Mafia leader Santo Trafficante.vi

 Roselli attempted to blackmail the Agency to avoid prison for other crimes, and the Agency dismissed his threats.
 Roselli or possibly someone acting on his behalf reacted by furnishing reporter Jack Anderson details of the Castro Plots.vii Officials send Roselli to a Federal prison located in Seattle Washington.
 After his release, he went to live with relatives in Florida.
 After settling into a routine Roselli's apparent retirement seemed to be the final chapter of his infamous life.
 Then he testified to a Congressional Committee regarding the Castro Plots and subsequently disappeared months later.